ilyasotkov/learning-kubernetes/labs/lab2/overview.md

-# Lab 2 overview: How do I turn a bare Kubernetes installation into a production-ready cluster?
+# Lab 2: How do I turn a bare Kubernetes installation into a production-ready cluster?

 In this second lab, we'll turn a bare Kubernetes installation into a production-ready cluster.

-## Lab 2 overview
+## Overview

 First of all, how do we make sure that each of our teammates gets the access to cluster resources in a secure way?
 [Authentication: allow access to cluster resources](/labs/lab2/authentication.md)